mpolitano/bounded-exhaustive-api/TUTORIAL.md

 ## Tutorial

-### Using BEAPI

-Before running your own examples and start generating new objects and test, keep in mind that BEAPI requires:
+To perform test generation BEAPI requires:

-- Compiled target class (or classes) for test case generation,
+**Binaries:** (.class files) of the target class (or classes).
-- A file containing primitives scope:

-	When an API method takes a primitive-typed parameter, BEAPI will invoke the method once with each primitive 	value defined in primitive scopes.
-One may also specify primitive values for primitive types like int, floats,   doubles and strings, by describing their values by extension.
-We provide some examples in folder ```literals```
- The format of this file is inherited from Randoop:

-    Literals for ```int``` primitive type (scope 3):
+**Literals:** A file containing the literals that will be used to instantiate primitive-typed parameters of API methods.
+The format of the file is inherited from Randoop.
+For example, to use integer literals 0, 1, and 2 (i.e., to define a scope of 3) set your literals file (using the -l parameter) as follows:

 ```
 START CLASSLITERALS